Our first child was extremely strong willed and the rest were just normal strong-willed, which means very strong-willed.

 This post may contain affiliate links.
 Please read our Disclosure Policy for details.

-My Story About My Strong Willed Daughter
+One Story About My Strong-Willed Daughter

 One day, my 3 year old daughter was trying to have her own way and I was having none of it!
 She was a strong willed child who was bound and determined to get her way.
 But I was the MOM!